kennysmed/lp-twitter-dm-push/README.md

     # If not present, then it's assumed Redis is running on localhost.
     REDISCLOUD_URL

     # From your Twitter application's Details page.
+You will need an app that
+	has 'Read, write and direct messages' permissions, and access to Site Streams.
     TWITTER_CONSUMER_KEY
     TWITTER_CONSUMER_SECRET
+	TWITTER_ACCESS_TOKEN
+	TWITTER_ACCESS_TOKEN_SECRET

     # From the bottom of your publication's page in Remote > Your publications.
     BERGCLOUD_CONSUMER_KEY